dyrone/dyrone.github.io/content/posts/mmap.md

 ### arg addr:

-The starting address for the new mapping is specified in addr ** If addr is NULL, then the kernel chooses the address at which to create the mapping;
+The starting address for the new mapping is specified in addr ** If addr is NULL, then the kernel chooses the address at which to create the mapping.

-  ** If addr is not NULL, then the kernel takes it as a hint about where to place the mapping; (on Linux, the mapping will be created at a nearby page boundary.
+If addr is not NULL, then the kernel takes it as a hint about where to place the mapping; (on Linux, the mapping will be created at a nearby page boundary.
 The address of the new mapping is returned as the result of the call.)

 ### arg length:

 initialized size in bytes.

 ### arg offset: